 We all are too slow to make a difference yet.
-CO2-reducing is more than counter-balanced by the increasing energy consumption of a further growing world population.
+CO2-reducing is more than counter-balanced by the increasing energy consumption of our (also further growing) world population.
 Facing this brutal fact, we are taking the next steps to make a difference: Improved hydrogen production, oxyfuel turbines, carbon capture, from CO2-storage to CO2-usage, and microgrid compatibility.
 Reducing cost of a plant even further to unfreeze money for better efficiencies.
 And increasing the operating hours per year, to be even better able to sell the energy to customers directly.

 Pushing to the (still not existing solution) to turn just not only waste into an energy that: